 No design competition is required by this clause.
-Instead, the subject development will need to be peer-reviewed by an urban designer or a registered architect appointed from Council's panel of design experts against the heads of consideration listed in this clause, which include the suitability of the land for development, the relationship of the development with other development (existing or proposed) on the same site or on neighbouring sites in terms of separation, setbacks, amenity and urban form, bulk, massing and modulation of buildings.
+Instead, the consent authority must ensure that the subject development satisfies the heads of consideration listed in this clause, which include the suitability of the land for development, the relationship of the development with other development (existing or proposed) on the same site or on neighbouring sites in terms of separation, setbacks, amenity and urban form, bulk, massing and modulation of buildings.

-In response to the submission received from the NSW Environmental Protection Authority (EPA) during public exhibition, the provision relating to the consideration of waste management facilities has been strengthened as per EPA's recommended wording.
+In response to the submission received from the NSW Environment Protection Authority (EPA) during public exhibition, the provision relating to the consideration of waste management facilities has been strengthened to encourage the management and minimisation of waste as per the EPA's recommended wording.